Our Review Process

 This is primarily a chicken recipe given that the first ingredient is fresh chicken.
 Dried egg, pork protein isolate, and gelatin provide supplemental sources of protein.
 The term “pork protein isolate” may look scary, but it’s simply a term used to describe a meat product from which the amino acids have been isolated, making it a concentrated source of protein.

 Chicken fat and salmon oil deliver plenty of healthy fats including omega-3 fatty acids.
-The only source of added carbohydrate is flaxseed, another source of omega-3s.
+The only source of added carbohydrates is flaxseed, another source of omega-3s.

 Ingredients

-Ingredients We Liked: Chicken, Dried Egg Product, Pork Protein Isolate, Gelatin, Chicken Fat, Salmon Oil
+Ingredients We Liked: Chicken, Pork Protein Isolate, Gelatin, Chicken Fat, Salmon Oil

 Ingredients We Didn’t Like: Flaxseed